 I could not sit still the whole day at my glamping tent and drove to Mazara del Vallo to get a coffee, lunch and do some shopping for dinner.
 Beforehand was not planning to visit this village, but that is what I like about this unplanned holiday, take it as it comes!
 In Mazara del Vallo you strongly feel the North African influence; the highest percentage of immigrants are living here.
 Tunisia is only 230 km away!

-Next to the beautiful historical center with the eye catcher Cattedrale del Santissimo Salvatore, the neighbourhood La Casbah is located, the old Arab quarter where you will see houses in typical Arab style and endless series of small tunnels and streets.
+Next to the beautiful historical centre with the eye catcher Cattedrale del Santissimo Salvatore, the neighbourhood La Casbah is located, the old Arab quarter where you will see houses in typical Arab style and endless series of small tunnels and streets.

 Inside the Casbah, there are many restaurants and taverns that serve traditional Tunisian meals, like the fish couscous.
 Totally different than the traditional Italian dishes, worth to try!